-Wick – Longberry rock marks offer coalfish, pollack and wrasse to baits and lures, plus good cod fishing in winter – fairly accessible as rocks are flat but can be slippery so take care if it begins to rain when fishing there.
+Wick – Longberry rock marks offer coalfish, pollack and wrasse to baits and lures, plus good cod fishing in winter.
+Many of the rocks are flat and offer reasonably good access but can be slippery so take care if it begins to rain when fishing there.
 Other rock marks less accessible but can offer good fishing, but as always, safety is paramount.
 The beaches at Castletown and Keiss also offer flatfish to worm, crab and shellfish baits and the chance of a decent bass to ragworm, lugworm or peeler crab baits.
 View this area on Google Maps here.

 Dornoch – Brora beach offers dab and flounder through the day will bass also a possibility, nearby Embo Beach is a flatfish hotspot with flounder, dab, plaice and turbot all possibility.
 Worm baits and fishing at night tend to produce the best results.
-Dornoch Firth also offers flatfish, bass and eels to various baits with mackerel, lugworm, ragworm and especially peeler crab producing.
-It is worth fishing quite far up the Dornoch Firth for flatfish, with flounder in particular venturing inland well past the Dornoch Bridge.
+Dornoch Firth also offers flatfish, bass and silver eels to various baits with mackerel, lugworm, ragworm and especially peeler crab producing fish.
+It is worth fishing quite far up the Dornoch Firth for flatfish, with flounder, in particular, venturing inland well past the Dornoch Bridge.
 View this area on Google Maps here.

-Fraserburgh and Peterhead – Piers and Breakwater at Fraserburgh offer codling in winter and wrasse and in the summer pollock will show and beaches flatfish, with chance of a bass to baits.
+Fraserburgh and Peterhead – The piers and breakwater at Fraserburgh offer wrasse, pollock and mackerel in the summer with the beaches producing flatfish and potentially bass.
+Cod will also be present in the winter.
 Areas around the power station have been known to produce school bass as well as mullet to stealthy tactics and bread, earthworm or tiny fish baits.
-Peterhead Pier offers good general sea fishing, especially for cod, with dab, coalfish and wrasse all also caught with any mainstream sea fishing bait worth a try.
-This mark can be a snaggy venue, especially when casting outside the pier, but cleaner ground when casting into the harbour.
+Peterhead Pier offers good general sea fishing, especially for cod, with dab, coalfish and wrasse all also caught with any of the main fishing baits working.
+This mark can be snaggy, especially when casting outside the pier, but the ground is cleaner when casting into the harbour.
 Mackerel are caught from piers using feathers, daylights or spinners in summer.
 View Fraserburg on Google Maps here, and Peterhead here.

 Arbroath and Montrose – Rock marks around this area such as Rumness and the cliff marks will produce cod, with rougher seas attracting the bigger fish within range of the sea angler, but be great care is needed and some marks are too dangerous to fish in bad weather.
 Calmer summer conditions will see coalfish and pollock going for lures in these areas.
 Cages at Arbroath Harbour also good for cod fishing and it is worth trying a big bait on a 6/0 hook to be in with a chance of catching a double-figure fish.
 However, take care in bad weather as waves can sweep over fishing points.
 Beaches around Montrose are great for flatfish with flounder and dab especially showing to worm baits, and there is also the chance of a good bass from this mark.
 View this area on Google Maps here.

-Dundee and River Tay Estuary – Riverside Drive offers ease of access for fishing with whiting, dab, flounder, codling and silver eel, coalfish and pollock all probable catches.
+Dundee and River Tay Estuary – Riverside Drive offers easy access for fishing with whiting, dab, flounder, codling and silver eel, coalfish and pollock all possible catches.
 There are a number of different marks along Riverside Drive with Tescos and Rail Bridge two of the most popular.
-With so many species on offer here all main sea fishing baits will catch with two hook rigs with 1/0 hooks a good idea as this allows two different baits to be used.
-Sea trout also caught here, usually at dusk or dawn.
+With so many species on offer here all main sea fishing baits will catch with two hook rigs with 1/0 or 2/0 hooks a good idea as this allows two different baits to be used.
+Sea trout also caught here, usually at dusk or dawn, but a licence is needed to target this species.
 Shingle beaches around this area will also produce flatfish to the usual baits.
 Broughton Ferry area offers more flatfish, coalfish and the chance of cod.
-Tay Estuary also good for sea fishing with flounder caught in great numbers.
-Tide can be very strong here making grip leads necessary, and at times tide can be too strong to fish here.
+The Tay Estuary also good for sea fishing with flounder caught in great numbers.
+Tide can be very strong here making grip leads necessary, although at times the strength of the tide can make some areas unfishable.
 View this area on Google Maps here.

-St. Andrews – Rock marks around the St. Andrews area offer cod for most of the year, with biggest specimens being caught in winter.
+St Andrews – Rock marks around the St Andrews area offer cod for most of the year, with the biggest specimens being caught in the winter.
 Pollock also show mostly in summer around the rock marks to bottom fished baits or lures and spinners.
-Flatfish such as flounder and plaice can also be caught in the sandy areas and mixed ground, while both school bass and some larger fish can be caught here as well from spinners and plugs worked over rocky ground.
-The sandy areas of St. Andrews Bay and around the River Eden estuary can also fish very well for flatfish, especially flounders which will come in close to the shore and favour worm and crab baits.
+Flatfish such as flounder and plaice can also be caught in the sandy areas and mixed ground, while both school bass and some larger fish can be caught by spinners and plugs worked over rocky ground.
+The sandy areas of St Andrews Bay and around the River Eden estuary can also fish very well for flatfish, especially flounders which will come in close to the shore and favour worm and crab baits.
 View this area on Google Maps here.

-Anstruther – There are two piers at Anstruther, the white pier (so called because it has a white lighthouse on the end), and the red pier.
+Anstruther – There are two piers at Anstruther, the white pier (so-called because it has a white lighthouse on the end), and the red pier.
 Similar species that are caught at Cellardyke can be caught here – cod in the winter, as well as coalfish and come very good wrasse in the summer as well as flatfish.
 High tide the best time to fish the white pier.
 Although there is little space at the end of both piers there are fishable marks long the lengths of both piers.
-Ground is mixed and patchy, with some snaggy areas and other places where casts can land clearer ground.
+The ground is mixed and patchy, with some snaggy areas and other places where casts can land on cleaner ground.
 The usual big cod baits of black lugworm, mussel and squid are the best winter choices.
 View this area on Google Maps here.

-Edinburgh/Musselburgh – Granton Breakwater/Harbour for general fishing for cod, coalfish and wrasse, with a range of baits from ragworm and lugworm to peeler crab and squid all producing.
+Edinburgh/Musselburgh – Granton Breakwater/Harbour for general fishing for cod, coalfish and wrasse, with a range of baits with ragworm, lugworm, peeler crab and squid all producing.
 Mackerel can be caught in big numbers with daylights by better sport had with spinners and light tackle.
-Cockenzie Power Station offers mackerel fishing as well, and is a great mullet fishing venue with light freshwater-style tackle, size 6 hooks and bread or earthworms worth a try.
-Bass are also here in numbers but are often all schoolie size.
+Cockenzie Power Station offers mackerel fishing as well and is a great mullet fishing venue with light freshwater-style tackle, size 6 hooks and bread or earthworms worth a try.
+Bass are also here in numbers but the average size is small.
 They can be caught on a variety of baits and will also take spinners and lures.
 View this area on Google Maps here.

-St. Abbs Head – Great mark with some very big pollock caught on lures, spinners and jellyworms every year.
+St Abbs Head – Great mark with some very big pollock caught on lures, spinners and jelly lures every year.
 Plenty of mackerel also make a summer appearance and daylights can get a full house on every cast.
-Coalfish can also be caught on daylights/spinners, although small coalfish can reach pest proportions in summer months.
-Wrasse will also be caught to floatfished baits (ragworm/mackerel strip) fished close in, and there are still good summer cod around these days, although many anglers believe that peeler crab bait is the only bait worth using for this species.
+Coalfish can also be caught on daylights/spinners, although small coalfish can reach pest proportions in the summer months.
+Wrasse will also be caught to ragworm or mackerel strip float fished close in, and there are still good summer cod around, although many anglers believe that peeler crab bait is the only bait worth using for this species.
 Many of the rock marks here are difficult to access and care must be taken, as even light rain can cause rocks to become slippery and dangerous.
 This mark is best avoided in anything other than good weather.
 View this area on Google Maps here.